 "My diet is pizza," Hadid told WWD.
-"Or burgers, French fries, grilled cheeses."
-Ratajkowski's diet isn't nearly as crafted from a mall food court as Hadid's, but she says she starts the day with a pastry, eats a lot of meat, salad, and always goes out for dinner.
+"Or burgers, french fries, grilled cheeses."
+Ratajkowski's diet isn't nearly as crafted from a food court as Hadid's, but she says she starts the day with a pastry, eats a lot of meat, salad, and always goes out for dinner.
 Not too bad, but I'm still stuck on the no-gym thing.
 What?

 I have a very unscientific psychological explanation for all of this: My theory is that celebrities feel they'll sound more relatable if they don't reveal their actual strict diet and fitness regimens.
-But this perpetuates the body image issue women face on a daily basis: Seeing Bella's lithe figure only to learn that she maintains it with pizza and grease is entirely unrelatable and frustrating.
+But this perpetuates the body image issue women face on a daily basis: Seeing Hadid's lithe figure only to learn that she maintains it with pizza and grease is entirely unrelatable and frustrating.
 If anything, it's admirable to learn about a model's discipline in the gym and dedication to healthy eating—in fact, it's motivating.
 Playing devil's advocate, maybe these models really are genetically blessed and can bypass the gym like I (try) to bypass the bread they so easily consume.
 But no matter how you spin it, it's discouraging.

 When I recently got the opportunity to interview two models myself (Stella Maxwell and Josephine Skriver of Victoria's Secret fame) at the launch of VS's new fragrance, Bombshell Summer, I decided to take the opportunity to glean their honest-to-goodness diet and fitness regimens—no BS allowed.
 Though, quite honestly, they wouldn't have given me false answers even if I'd asked for them.
 When I told them both how annoyed I get when celebrities say they don't work out, Skriver quickly retorted, "That's such a myth."
 Sharing similar sentiments, Maxwell said, "We have to."
 Below, learn how each girl stays in such amazing shape year-round.